Alejogb1/job-board/blog-data/how-can-reinforcement-learning-control-a-cart-pole-using-only-screen-pixel-input.md

 id: "how-can-reinforcement-learning-control-a-cart-pole-using-only-screen-pixel-input"
 ---

-Alright, let's delve into this.
+, let's delve into this.
 I've actually tackled cart-pole balancing from pixel input in a past project involving a simulated robotic arm, and it's definitely a problem with several layers of complexity.
 We're moving away from clean, state-based representations and into the realm of raw sensory input, which requires a very different approach.

 Essentially, the crux of the issue lies in bridging the gap between pixel data—which is essentially a matrix of color values—and the actions we want to take on the cart, namely, pushing it left or right.
 We can't feed pixels directly into a standard reinforcement learning algorithm like Q-learning or policy gradients.
 We need an intermediary stage, a representation that the RL algorithm can actually work with.